Formality criteria for algebras over operads: Formality of --algebras

+As $g$ is concentrated in weight zero, it is straightforward to see that it preserves the Kaledin class.
+Therefore to conclude it is now sufficient to prove that also $h$ preserves Kaledin classes: this is essentially the content of \cite[Lemmas 4.1 and Proposition 7.3]{Lu}. \end{proof}

-\begin{prop} Let $(A,Q)$ be a minimal $\cP_\infty$-algebra, and let $K_A$ be its Kaledin class.
-The following are equivalent: \begin{enumerate} \item there exists an isomorphism of minimal $\cP_\infty$-algebras $(A,Q) \to (A,R)$, where $r_1=q_1$ and $r_2=r_3 = \dots = r_n=0$; \item the truncated class $K^{\leq n}_A$ is zero. \end{enumerate} \end{prop} \begin{proof} The fact that $(1)$ implies $(2)$ is clear, since the $n$-truncation of the Kaledin class of $(A,R)$ is zero, and the Kaledin class is invariant under isomorphisms.
+\begin{proof}[Proof of Proposition \ref{prop:n-formality}] The fact that $(1)$ implies $(2)$ is clear, since the $n$-truncation of the Kaledin class of $(A,R)$ is zero, and the Kaledin class is invariant under isomorphisms by Lemma \ref{lem:kalisom}.
 In order to prove $(2) \Rightarrow (1)$, we can work by induction.
 The case $n=1$ is clear.
 Suppose now that the proposition holds for $n-1$ and that $K_A^{\leq n}=0$.
 In particular, also $K_A^{\leq(n-1)}=0$, and by induction hypothesis, without loss of generality we can safely suppose that $q_2=\dots= q_{n-1}=0$.
 In this case we have

 and therefore

 Since $\widetilde{Q}$ must be zero in cohomology in weights $\leq n$, there exists a $T = t_1 + t_2 + \dots \in F^1\Coder(\cC(A))$ such that

 in weights $\leq n$.
 By looking at what happens in weight $n$, we deduce that we have